L2CPDX/hello-world/README.md

 **This is not the extent of my notes.
 Sometimes I go handwritten and even do color syntax at times.
 I have many colorful pens.**

+- **UPDATE Oct 28th** - An illness that may have been Covid tyook me out of commission for nearly a month.
+Back in the saddle now.